rob550-docs/rob550-docs.github.io/docs/botlab/how-to-guide/mbot-vision-guide.md

 # Listen to detection messages
 $ python3 tag_cone_lcm_subscriber.py
 ```

+## Train Your Own Model
+To train your own model, you can use the provided notebook, `utils/cone_detection_train.ipynb`, along with our dataset.
+You can fork the dataset from Roboflow, adding more images or adjusting preprocessing steps to build a more robust model.
+Alternatively, experiment with different object detection models other than the YOLOv11s we use here.
+- The data can be found [here](https://universe.roboflow.com/mbot-p2cui/mbot-cone-detection-o3klb).

 ## Code Explanation
 ### Coordinate frame
 - World Frame: the center of the AprilTag is used as the origin of the world frame.
 The x, y, and z axes are aligned with the tag's edges (horizontal, vertical, and outward, respectively).